Arnab-Afk/hackx/README.md

 ## Solution Overview

-Zkloud solves both the cloud trust problem and the agent trust problem in a single platform.
+COMPUT3 solves both the cloud trust problem and the agent trust problem in a single platform.

 ### Three Pillars